 Barely hanging on

 The wild population of Mexican gray wolves is barely hanging on.
-The last count of wild wolves, released in January 2018, found just 114 wolves divided into 22 known packs along with a number of solo wolves.
+The last count of wild wolves, released in March 2020, found just 163 wolves.
 These wild wolves need greater protections and more introductions of captive bred wolves to ensure a vibrant, secure wild population.
 The best available science says we need at least 750 wild Mexican wolves in the U.S. in at least three connected populations.